 If I want to create, say, a 13 inch by 19 inch document, all I need to do is set the Width value to 13 inches and the Height value to 19 inches.
 I'm using inches here as an example, but if you click the measurement type box, you'll find options for other measurement types as well, like pixels, centimeters, millimeters and more:

 If you need to swap the Width and Height values to change the orientation of the document, click either the Portrait or Landscape orientation buttons:

-Any of the settings in the PRESET DETAILS panel can be changed as needed.
-To change the background color of your new document to something other than white (the default color), click on the Background Contents option where you'll see that you can also choose black, or you can choose your current Background color.
-Or, you can click the color swatch to open Photoshop's Color Picker and choose any custom color you need:
+Any of the settings in the Preset Details panel can be changed as needed.
+To change the background color of your new document to something other than white (the default color), click on the Background Contents option where you'll see that you can also choose black, or you can choose your current Background color, or you can choose Transparent.
+Choosing Custom or clicking the color swatch will open Photoshop's Color Picker where you can choose any color you need:

-Other options we can change in the PRESET DETAILS panel include Color Mode where we can choose from RGB Color, CMYK Color, Grayscale and others.
+Other options we can change in the Preset Details panel include the document's Color Mode where we can choose from RGB, CMYK, Grayscale and others.
 In most cases, you'll want to leave it set to RGB Color.
-I cover RGB color in our RGB And Color Channels Explained tutorial.
+If you're interested in learning more about RGB color, be sure to check out our RGB And Color Channels Explained tutorial.

 When you're happy with your settings, click the Create button in the bottom right of the dialog box.
 I'm not going to do that just yet, though, because in the next section, we'll learn how to save our settings as a custom preset!

-If you're going to need the same document size again in the future, you can save your settings as a custom preset.
-To do that, click the Save icon at the top of the PRESET DETAILS panel:
+If you know you'll need the same document size again in the future, you can save your settings as a custom preset.
+To do that, click the Save icon at the top of the Preset Details panel: